 Car Title Loan Laws in Texas For 2026

-Companies that offer car title loans and other short term loans in Texas must comply with state licensing and consumer protection laws.
+Companies that offer car title loans and other short-term loans in Texas must comply with state licensing and consumer protection laws.
 Title loan companies in Texas operate as Credit Access Businesses (CABs), which are regulated by the Texas Office of Consumer Credit Commissioner (OCCC).
 These businesses often arrange or broker loans and must comply with specific state laws and regulations.
 To operate legally within Texas, these companies must be registered as a Credit Services Organization (CSO) with the Secretary of State and licensed as a Credit Access Business with the OCCC.
 With this dual licensing, lenders meet both consumer protection and state financial requirements.

 Lending Laws For Texas Title Loan Companies